ccmdi/propsec/README.md

 **Primitives:** `string`, `number`, `boolean`, `date`, `array`, `object`, `unknown`

-**Custom Types:** Define reusable types in settings (Types section).
+**Custom Types:** Define reusable types in settings.
 A custom type is a named group of fields.
 Use them when multiple schemas share the same structure or you need nested validation.

 ## Constraints